Arm Debugger

 Save your changes.

-The options you select in the editor are added in the launch.json file.
+The editor adds the options you select to the launch.json file.

 To start a debug session: